Best Beyblade Starter Sets: Complete Buying Guide for Beginners

 The best Beyblade starter set ultimately depends on your priorities:

-• Want everything at once? → Xtreme Battle Set
+• Want everything at once? → Xtreme Battle Set (best for first-time buyers)

 • Planning to compete? → Phoenix Wing Starter or Battle Entry Set U